Margaret Anderson Watts: Career

 During the revision of the constitution of Kentucky towards the end of the 19th century, she was chosen one of six women to visit the capital and secure a hearing before the committees on education and municipalities, and on the Woman's Property Rights Bill, which was under discussion.

 She was a successful adult Bible-class teacher.
 She said that she regarded the Bible as "the Magna Carta of a true Republic".

 She felt a strong interest in the Chautauqua movement instituted by Rev. John H. Vincent.
 In the second year of that movement, she became a student of the Chautauqua Literary and Scientific Circle.
 She understood the Chautauqua idea and formed several successful circles in her own State.

 When the Women's Crusade movement was initiated, Watts was living in Colorado, where business affairs called her husband for several years, but her sympathies were with the women of Ohio and with those who formed the WCTU, which she joined as soon as she returned to Louisville, Kentucky.
 She worked actively in various departments of that organization, but her special work was given to scientific temperance instruction in the public schools.
 Her work attracted a lot of attention and resulted in extensive positive good.
 She served as the WCTU's national superintendent of police matrons.
 She represented the National WCTU as one of its delegates to the National Council of Women of the United States meeting in Nashville, Tennessee, October 1897.

 In the autumn of 1875 she, in connection with other women of the Woman's Christian Association of Louisville, established a Home for Friendless Women.
 She was the first secretary of the board of managers and its president for eight years.
 The work was begun with a few thousand dollars and was sustained and carried on by gratuitous contributions from the people of the city.
 Hundreds of women slept beneath its roof after its doors were opened.
 A new and spacious building was erected in the early 1890s.

-In the fall of 1887, Watts gave a course of lectures, treating woman from a standpoint of culture, affection, industry and philanthropy, before the Woman's Ethical Symposium of Louisville.
+In the fall of 1887, Watts gave a course of lectures, treating women from a standpoint of culture, affection, industry and philanthropy, before the Woman's Ethical Symposium of Louisville.

 Watts was a member of National Society of the Colonial Dames of America.
 An elected officer of the John Marshall Chapter, Daughters of the American Revolution, she served as its historian in 1902.